-Every time you mention cheescloth in a recipe, a question lingers; What is cheesecloth used for?
+Every time you mention cheesecloth in a recipe, two questions linger; Which are the different cheesecloth grades?, and, What is cheesecloth used for?
 Well, cheesecloth, as the name suggests, was originally designed to ripen/age and make cheese.
 Over the years, cheesecloth has warmed people’s hearts across the globe and the uses for cheesecloth have also multiplied.
-Today, cheese cloths are now used in almost every industry.
+Today, cheesecloths are now used in almost every industry.

-Well, the diversified usage of cheesecloth calls for different cheesecloth grades and there’s no shortage of these grades.
-Let’s get our hands dirty and dig into the 7 common cheesecloth grades.
-We will discuss the uniqueness of every cheesecloth grade as well as it’s uses at length.
+The diverse uses of cheesecloth require different grades, and there are plenty of these grades available.
+Let’s get our hands dirty and explore the 7 common cheesecloth grades.
+We will discuss the uniqueness of each cheesecloth grade and its uses in detail.

 The 7 Outstanding Cheese Cloth Grades